Russian court rejects US reporter Gershkovich's detention appeal | Law-Order

 Before the hearing got under way, Gershkovich turned around when one of the Russian reporters in the courtroom told him to "Stay strong!" and relayed to him that everyone said "Hi".
 A masked man with "FSB" written on his black uniform stood beside the cage as the judge rejected the appeal.
 U.S. Ambassador Lynne Tracy stood just metres away, watching the proceedings with a handful of foreign and Russian reporters who were admitted to the courtroom.

 When asked by the judge if he needed translation, Gershkovich said in Russian that he understood everything.
 His lawyers said they would appeal the decision.
-STATE SECRETS
+The Journal said it had expected the appeal to be turned down but was nonetheless disappointed.

+"Evan is wrongfully detained and the charges of espionage against him are false," Almar Latour, CEO of Dow Jones, and Emma Tucker, editor in chief of the Journal, said in a statement.
+"We demand his immediate release and are doing everything in our power to secure it."

-Russia's FSB security service arrested Gershkovich on March 29 in the Urals city of Yekaterinburg on espionage charges that carry a possible 20-year prison sentence, for collecting what it said were state secrets about the military industrial complex.
-The Kremlin has said Gershkovich, the first U.S. journalist detained in Russia on espionage charges since the end of the Cold War, was caught "red-handed".
+STATE SECRETS Russia's FSB security service arrested Gershkovich on March 29 in the Urals city of Yekaterinburg on espionage charges that carry a possible 20-year prison sentence, for collecting what it said were state secrets about the military industrial complex.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)